-It can be difficult to cook these Porcupine Meatballs to perfection, because rice is mixed in with the meat.
+It can be difficult to cook these Porcupine Meatballs to perfection because rice is mixed in with the meat.
 The pressure cooker solves that; these meatballs are tender and juicy.
 And the recipe uses only four ingredients!
-In most recipes of this type, the rice should be partially cooked before hand to make sure that it is tender and moist in the meatballs.

 You can make this recipe more complicated if you'd like.
 Add some minced garlic, or add herbs such as dried marjoram or dried oregano.